stampedai/handbook/Onboarding Documents/One on Ones.md

 ## Following Up

 It’s useful to take notes during the meeting, so that you can ask about how things have changed in the future.
-It’s also useful to take notes during the week -- if you notice something that you’d like to talk about, a note will make sure you address it in your next one on one.
+It’s also useful to take notes during the month -- if you notice something that you’d like to talk about, a note will make sure you address it in your next one on one.

 If an employee is having a problem with a coworker, make sure to ask before you intervene.
 In some cases, intervention will make the complainant’s work situation worse.
 Always defer to their needs and aim for their goal for resolution.